mmoya26/dollarguard/README.md

 ##  Todo in general

-- Add hide and show option for hiding or showing numbers in the monthly card stats

 - Do different view for mobile users for the expenses table

 - Do different view for mobile users for the percentage overview section